Careers at Painsley

 Post 16 Options

 Students have opportunities to visit local colleges and universities in order to support their decisions regarding their studies post 16.
 Mrs Kenneth is also on hand to support our students in these decisions both at year 11 parents evening, the careers convention, their one-to-one careers interview and on results day in the summer term.
 The range of Post 16 options is made available to our students and they receive independent guidance form the careers advisor about which option would meet their needs the best.
-Information relating to Post-16 options is available in the school library and representative from Post-16 providers attend the careers convention.
+Information relating to Post-16 options is available in the school library and representatives from Post-16 providers attend the careers convention.

 www.fasttomato.com– a careers programme that uses personal preferences to suggest possible career areas